Our Parent Focus Group have suggested that prospective parents (and existing ones) might need the following information

 How do I arrange to look round the school?

 We warmly welcome all prospective parents to our school and we can usually accommodate visits at a convenient time.
-Please contact the school office on 01789 731301 and speak to our Office Manager, Mrs Hollowell, who will be able to help.
+Please contact the school office on 01789 731301 and speak to our Office Manager, Mrs Carless, who will be able to help.

 Parking around school is very limited.
 Unfortunately we do not have any parking on site for visitors or parents.
 Therefore we ask that people park as safely as possible and with consideration for our neighbours and local businesses.